italoevan/italoevan/README.md

 - 🔭 Currently working with Flutter and Android development.
-- 🌱 Studying Spring and backend environment.
+- 🌱 Studying Node and backend environment.

  <div>
   <a href="https://github.com/italoevan">